Chart Color Schemes

 North Melbourne is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-North Melbourne has a high level of cultural diversity, with 41.3% of its population speaking a language other than English at home and 46.3% born overseas.
-Christianity is the main religion in North Melbourne, making up 23.9% of people.
-However, Islam is overrepresented compared to Greater Melbourne, comprising 7.9% versus 5.6%.
+North Melbourne's cultural diversity is notable, with 41.3% speaking a language other than English at home and 46.3% born overseas.
+Christianity is the predominant religion, at 23.9%.
+Islam is overrepresented compared to Greater Melbourne, comprising 7.9% versus 5.6%.

 Frequently Asked Questions - Diversity